deviousdevops/ie-bank-2024/docs/product_owner.md

 2. Reduce the average time to complete the registration process from 3 minutes to under 2 minutes.
 3. Achieve at least a 4.0/5.0 average satisfaction score from new users (as measured by a post-onboarding survey).
 4. Decrease new user onboarding-related bad server responses by 30%.
-5. Increase security measures to decrease the number of fraudulent registrations by 50%.
+5. Increase security measures on onboarding to decrease the number of fraudulent registrations by 50%.

 ---